PaloAltoNetworks/cortex-dashboards/CONTRIBUTING.md

 > [!TIP]
 > Using a code formatter like [Prettier](https://prettier.io/) makes it easier to read and edit the JSON file

-- Scrub your exported dashboard JSON file of any sensitive information (drilldowns using internal or tenant URL's, email addresses, etc.) before committing it.
+- Scrub your exported dashboard JSON file of any sensitive information (drilldowns using internal or tenant URLs, email addresses, etc.) before committing it.

 > [!WARNING]
 > If you have drilldowns that reference the URL of your tenant replace the tenant URL with: placeholder.com